Victoria Quarter Shopping Centre, Leeds

 Wander along the waterfront at Granary Wharf

-For a beautiful waterside setting in the very heart of Leeds, Granary Wharf is the place for you.
-Take in the breath-taking Yorkshire views from Leeds’s finest rooftop bar, Sky Lounge.
-Alternatively, head over to Salt, a micro-brewery with a passion for tradition and flair.
-From brewing to pizzas, music and more, Salt brings a modern edge to classic pub drinking and dining.
+For a beautiful waterside setting right in the heart of Leeds, Granary Wharf is the perfect spot.
+Soak up the stunning Yorkshire views from Sky Lounge, Leeds's finest rooftop bar.
+Or, if you fancy something a bit more down-to-earth, head over to Salt, a charming microbrewery with a modern twist.
+Enjoy some delicious craft beers, mouth-watering pizzas, and fantastic music, Salt brings a fresh vibe to traditional pub fare.

 Explore the bars and pubs of Briggate